The first steps

 You can find more information on this topic here: Website of the Deutsches Studentenwerk about residence permit

 You have general questions about residence permit in Germany for students?
-Don't hesitate to contact our Social Counseling Service.
+Don't hesitate to contact our social counseling.

 The appliation has to besubmitted at the Foreigners Authority which is responsible for your place of residence.
 You have to make an appointment before visiting the Foreigners Authority to submit the application.